anomdule/anomdule.github.io/_pages/predoc-journey.md

 ## Introduction

-My journey to a Ph.D. in Applied Economics at Penn State University was built on several years of research experience before beginning doctoral studies.
+This page documents my journey to a Ph.D. in Applied Economics—from building research experience and preparing my application to navigating interviews, offers, and ultimately choosing Penn State University.
+I hope it also serves as a useful resource for future applicants, especially those coming from non-traditional backgrounds.

 After completing my M.S. in Applied Economics at the University of Maryland, I worked as a Research Assistant at the Center for Global Sustainability for over three years, collaborating with leading researchers on projects in energy, transportation, and climate policy.
 There, I developed skills in econometrics, data analysis, geospatial methods, literature review, scientific writing, and research communication.